 Are visiting teams following NCAA protocols?

 Yes.
-All teams that come to compete are Carnegie Mellon University must comply with the NCAA Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, Second Edition.
+All teams that come to compete at Carnegie Mellon University must comply with the NCAA Resocialization of Collegiate Sport: 2021 Fall Training and Competition.

 Should student-athletes report if they have tested positive for COVID-19?

 Yes.
 Student-athletes are expected to report any positive test that they have had to their athletic trainer if they plan on participating in intercollegiate athletics this year.
 The athletic training staff will coordinate required notifications to the university to initiate contact tracing and to provide ongoing support and care.

 Did student-athletes use a year of eligibility in the 2020-2021 academic year if they engaged in athletically-related activity within the declared playing season in which no outside competition was conducted?

 No. A student-athlete is only charged with a season of participation when the student-athlete participates (practices or competes) during or after the first contest in the traditional segment.
 If the student-athlete's engagement in athletically-related activity does not include outside competition, the student-athlete may practice without being charged with a season of participation.

 The NCAA has issued two blanket waivers providing relief for student-athletes during the 2020-2021 academic year.
 The first waiver is a season of participation waiver which allows all student-athletes (Fall, Winter, Spring) not be charged the use of a season of participation for any participation that occurs during the 2020-21 academic year.
 The second waiver is the extension waiver which allows all student-athletes eligible for competition receive an extension of their 10 semester/15quarter enrollment limit for each semester/quarter used during the 2020-21 academic year.

 Can a student-athlete who has another year of eligibility graduate on time and come back to play the following fall season?